ryanmeinzer-codingscape/matrix/README.md

 - View differentiators by value
 - View elaborations of differentiators on hover
-- Filter differentiators of relevance (stretch goal)
+- Filter differentiators of relevance (stretch goal with state)
-- Print / Save value matrix to share internally (customized value matrix - stretch goal)
+- Print / Save value matrix to share internally (customized value matrix - stretch goal with state)

 ## Framework